Which trends offer opportunities on the European coffee market?

 To secure long-term supply, several initiatives have been developed to support the fight against climate change and biodiversity loss.
 For example, Costa Rica was the first to export carbon neutral coffee as they are aiming to become the first carbon neutral country.

-- Check the website of the initiative for coffee and climate for their practical toolbox and other case studies.
+- Check the website of the initiative for coffee and climate for their practical toolbox to tackle climate change.
 The website has useful information on how to include all parties in the coffee chain in responding to climate change issues.
 They provide information on how to enable all parties in responding effectively to climate change.

 - Read the article Climate Change Increases Need for Fungicides for Coffee Trees to learn more about the relation between climate change and coffee rust.